Delroy Lindo: 1990s: Film breakthrough

-In 1998 Lindo co-starred as African-American explorer Matthew Henson, in the TV film Glory & Honor, directed by Kevin Hooks.
+Additionally, Lindo co-starred in Soul of the Game (1996) as baseball player Satchel Paige.
+In 2026, Lindo said of the film: "It's a wonderful film.
+I'm really proud of that film ...
+I watched it five or six years ago and I was speaking with Kevin Rodney Sullivan, who directed it, and I said 'it holds up man.
+It does.
+It holds up.'...
+That holds a special place in my heart."
+He also appeared as African-American explorer Matthew Henson, in the TV film Glory & Honor, directed by Kevin Hooks.
 It portrayed Henson's nearly 20-year partnership with Commander Robert Peary in Arctic exploration, and their effort to find the Geographic North Pole in 1909.
-Lindo received a Satellite Award for best actor for his portrayal of Henson.
-Lindo has continued to work in television, and in 2006 was seen on the short-lived NBC drama Kidnapped.
+Lindo received a Satellite Award for his portrayal of Henson.